lukebarnard1/journal/README.md

 It is recommended to run journal in a docker container with the following commands:

 ```
+# Create a directory for all of your markdown articles
 mkdir articles

+# Create a category directory
 mkdir articles/baking

+# Create your first article (See docs/writing-an-article.md)
 vi articles/baking/my-first-carrot-cake.md

 export JOURNAL_ARTICLES_DIR=$(pwd)/articles